Cloud file sharing: How to send share links with mail.com

 Imagine you had a birthday party…wait, stop thinking about cake!
 Instead, imagine that you’d like to share some memories with a friend who unfortunately couldn’t make it to the event.
 Nothing could be easier!

 If you have several birthday photos to share with your bestie, now is the time to create a folder for them in your Cloud.
 That’s right, you can share a link to the entire folder!
-Whether you are using the web browser or mobile app, all you have to do is select Create folder, move your birthday pics there, and follow the same procedure for sharing the folder as you would to share a single file:
+Whether you are using the web browser or mobile app, you can simply select the option to create a folder and move your birthday pics there.

 Creating a share link for online file sharing